Bright Solutions for Dyslexia was started by Susan Barton to share with parents and educators about dyslexia and how to help.

 Overcoming Dyslexia by Sally Shaywitz, M.D.

 Simple Words Books – Traditional chapter books can frustrate struggling readers who work hard to learn phonics skills their peers master easily.
 These decodable books use words taught at early levels so striving readers can enjoy ‘big‐kid’ books with engaging and fun stories that build vocabulary, fluency, and comprehension.
+Learn more by listening to this EdCuration podcast in which Erin was interviewed about these high-interested, decodable books.

 Simple, no-frills headphones with boom microphone